 The results of the actuarial valuation are dependent on the actuarial assumptions used.
 Actual results can and almost certainly will differ, as actual experience deviates from the assumptions.
-Even seemingly minor changes in the assumptions can materially change the liabilities, calculated contribution rates and funding periods.
+Even seemingly minor changes in the assumptions can materially change the liabilities and the calculated contribution rates.